 "What in Zedan's Shadow!?"
 Gene stated, just as he and his comrades took aim and fired into the truck.
 It didn't take long for the vehicle to erupt in flames as well, but the signal did not die down.
 And in that moment, the sound and rumble of a metal foot stomping onto the ground soon reached the Zakus and their pilots, who instinctively made their mobile suits take one step back.
 Through the flames of the wreckage, all three watched as a silhouette emerged, its yellow eyes shining brightly as it moved.

 And then, after what felt like an eternity, the mobile suit exited from the flames and revealed itself.
 Compared to a Zaku or Guncannon, this unit was surprisingly slim in chassis, making it appear closer to the human body than any other mobile suit to date.
 The armor was colored in the Federation's grey scheme with dark blue highlights, which in spite of the explosion appeared unmarred.
 Its head was also human like, featuring a mask-like faceplate with a mouthpiece and twin eye camera sensors, which shown with the aforementioned yellow glow, and topped with a V-shaped fin over its head like that of an ancient samurai warrior from Earth.
-The only other distinctive traits was a stylized sigil of the ancient letter Alpha on its left shoulder, colored in red.
+The only other distinctive traits was a stylized sigil of the ancient Earth letter Alpha on its left shoulder, colored in blue.
 But above all else, it seemingly shown with power; even when it was faced down by three Zakus, this mobile suit did not seem effected in the least.
 Whereas other mobile suits would have fled from such opponents, this one merely stood before them, as if challenging them by its defiance.

 "This is the Federation's new model?"
 Slender let out, a slight quiver in his voice.
 As if responding to that inquiry, the mobile suit open fired with its head mounted beam vulcans, forcing the three Zeon suits to evade.